redpesk-labs/red-pak/QA/REDPAK.DSG.md

 For administrative purposes, *REDNODE* configuration might optionally define specific "administrative" configuration.

-When administrative request is required, the administrive configuration is used if it exists.
+When administrative request is required, the administrative configuration is used if it exists.

 ### Other content of a rednode